 Rome begins Pulling the Strings

 At first Aristobulus and his warrior priests were winning.
-He had made a very stratigic marriage alliance with an unnamed daughter of Absalom, Commander of the Army.
-Hyrcanus had to flee to Aretas, “the king of Arabia” for protection and an army to fight his brother with under the direction of Antipater.
+He had made a very strategic marriage alliance with an unnamed daughter of Absalom, Commander of the Army.
+(I found a reference to him being the commander but can’t find it now.
+Absalom is a name connected through the ages to being Generals or leaders in the Jewish army.
+The events that happen under Aristobulus back it up, but I can’t at this moment prove it.)
+Hyrcanus had to flee to Aretas, “the king of Arabia” for protection and an army to fight his war with his brother under the direction of Antipater.
 The multitudes were on one side and then the other—hoping that Hyrcanus and his alliance with the Romans might preserve their nation—and then fighting with Aristobulus against the Romans knowing that if they allowed them a foothold their nation’s freedom was lost.
-King and High Priest Aristobulus and the priests were besieged in the Temple and eventually defeated by Pompey who came in with the inevitable Roman legions in 63 B.C.E.
+King and High Priest Aristobulus and the priests were besieged in the Temple and eventually were defeated by Pompey who came in with the inevitable Roman legions in 63 B.C.E.

 He (Pompey) also carried bound along with him (to Rome) Aristobulus and his children; for he had two daughters, and as many sons; the one of whom ran away; but the younger, Antigonus, was carried to Rome, together with his sisters.